Top 100 Cyber Security Interview Questions and Answers in 2022

 68) Do You Know About Anti-Virus Sensor Systems?

-Yes, it is a tool used for the identification, prevention or removal of viruses presented in the computing devices.
-Anti-virus sensor systems perform system checks and increase the security of the computer on a regular basis.
+Yes, it is a tool used to identify, prevent, or remove viruses present in computing devices.
+Anti-virus sensor systems perform system checks and increase the computer’s security regularly.

 69) What are The Types of Sniffing Attacks?